 Cedarwood Essential Oil Blends Well With

-Ancient Egyptians use Cedarwood (Atlas) Essential Oil in the mummification process.
-They also found this oil useful for medicinal, embalming, and cosmetic purposes.
-Cedarwood Essential Oil is also one of the earliest ingredients in making incense in the temples, in oil lamps, and in perfumes for both the living and the dead.
+Ancient Egyptians used Cedarwood (Atlas) Essential Oil in the mummification process.
+They also found this valuable oil for medicinal, embalming, and cosmetic purposes.
+Cedarwood Essential Oil is also one of the earliest ingredients in making incense in temples, oil lamps, and perfumes for the living and the dead.

-They built temples, palaces, houses, furniture, and mummy coffins from cedarwoods.
+They built temples, palaces, houses, furniture, and mummy coffins from cedarwood.
 In fact, there is some biblical evidence that cedarwood was used in building the Temple of Jerusalem (House of the Lord) initiated by King Solomon.
-One of them is this Bible verse – 1 Kings 6:36 (KJV) which states that cedar beams were used.
-That was thousands of years ago and is quite an awesome history!
+One is this Bible verse – 1 Kings 6:36 (KJV), which states that cedar beams were used.
+That was thousands of years ago and is quite a remarkable history!